Names and titles of Jesus in the New Testament: Etymology

-There have been a number of proposals as to the origin and etymological origin of the name Jesus.
+There have been a number of proposals as to the etymological origin of the name Jesus.
 The name is related to the Biblical Hebrew form Yehoshua`, which is a theophoric name first mentioned in the Bible in referring to one of Moses' companions and his successor as leader of the Israelites.
 This name is usually considered to be a compound of two parts: Yeho, a theophoric reference to YHWH, the distinctive personal name of the God of Israel, plus a form derived from the Hebrew triconsonantal root y-š-ʕ or י-ש-ע "to liberate, save".
 There have been various proposals as to how the literal etymological meaning of the name should be translated, including: